Introduction

 Strata legislation usually requires that changes to common property (including installing electric vehicle chargers in parking areas) follow specific voting requirements.

-In most states a special resolution is required, meaning that no more than 25% of the votes (based on the unit entitlement set out in the strata plan) are against the motion.
+In most states, achieving a special resolution requires that no more than 25% of the votes (based on the unit entitlement set out in the strata plan) oppose the motion.

-In NSW, motions relating to EV charging infrastructure are considered ‘sustainability upgrades’ which means the vote only requires that less than 50% are against the motion.
+In NSW, they classify motions relating to EV charging infrastructure as ‘sustainability upgrades’.
+This means the vote only requires that less than 50% be against the motion.

 The short answer is no.

-Most strata buildings have limited power supply from the grid which would be exceeded if a small number of residents installed a charger.
-In this event, the breaker on the mains supply would trip and power would be lost to the entire building.
+Most strata buildings have limited power supply from the grid.
+It would only take a small number of residents installing their own charger in order to exceed this limit.
+If this happens, the mains power supply to the building would trip and you would lose power to the entire building.

 Frequently Asked Questions (FAQs)